strlns/ksuduo/README.md

 * **React Hooks / Function components**
 * **Web Workers** (by accident because they were needed)
 * myself (no not really)

+In the end I spent way more time on it than planned, to make it playable.
+Lesson: React is fun!

 ---